School

 3. Get all of your supplies ready

-This one sounds straightforward, but actually takes some planning.
-Again, involve your child whenever possible in gathering and choosing the supplies they will use.
+This one sounds straightforward but takes some planning.
+Again, involve your child in gathering and choosing the supplies they will use whenever possible.
 We recommend having the basic school supplies (scissors, glue, pencils, erasers, lined paper, white paper, colored pencils, and tape) nearby.

 Bonus tip: Home organization is so helpful for ADHD brains.
 If you can, putting these school supplies into an art caddy can be a real lifesaver!
 Here is one that we often use and recommend: Art Caddy (affiliate link).